parallel-markets/handbook/conduct/anti-corruption.md

 ## Compliance
 Company employees and agents must be familiar with and perform their duties according to the requirements set out in this Anti-Corruption Policy.
 Company employees or agents who violate this Anti-Corruption Policy are subject to disciplinary action, up to and including dismissal.
 Third-party representatives who violate this Anti-Corruption Policy may be subject to termination of all commercial relationships with the Company.

-To ensure that all Company employees and agents are thoroughly familiar with the provisions of this Anti-Corruption Policy, the FCPA, and any other applicable anti-corruption laws, the Company shall provide anti-corruption training and resources to those Company employees and agents, as appropriate.
+To ensure that all Company employees and agents are thoroughly familiar with the provisions of this Anti-Corruption Policy, the FCPA and any other applicable anti-corruption laws, the Company shall provide anti-corruption training and resources to those Company employees and agents, as appropriate.

 Any Company employee or agent who suspects that this Anti-Corruption Policy may have been violated must immediately notify the Company as specified in the section entitled “Reporting Anti-Corruption Policy Violations” below.
 Any Company employee who, in good faith, reports suspected legal, ethical, or Anti-Corruption Policy violations will not suffer any adverse consequence for doing so.
 When in doubt about the appropriateness of any conduct, the Company requires that you seek additional guidance before taking any action that may subject the Company to potential FCPA liability.

 ## Duty to Cooperate
 The Company may at times undertake a more detailed review of certain transactions.
-As part of these reviews, the Company requires all employees, agents, and third-party representatives to cooperate with the Company, outside legal counsel, outside auditors, or other similar parties.
+As part of these reviews, the Company requires all employees, agents and third-party representatives to cooperate with the Company, outside legal counsel, outside auditors, or other similar parties.
 The Company views failure to cooperate in an internal review as a breach of your obligations to the Company, and will deal with this failure severely in accordance with any local laws or regulations.

 ## Questions About the Anti-Corruption Policy
 If you have any questions relating to this Anti-Corruption Policy, please contact the Legal Department ([legal@parallelmarkets.com](mailto:legal@parallelmarkets.com)).